nameless695/JokerCord/README.md

 ## NEW VERSION - 10/Oct/2019

 **To manage the bot, go to your browser of preference after running joker.py and type http://localhost:5555**
+Note: Due to an unknown reason, many pokemons are not being detected correctly.
+I'm working on fixing the problem.

 # JokerCord